Cirrus SR20an owner's review by Philip Greenspun, ATP, CFII, in July 2005, updated April 2018

 The SR20 comes with its maintenance manuals on CD-ROM for convenient access when you're away on a cross country trip and need to get service from a shop that is unfamiliar with the plane.
 Parts have been tricky for N707WT.
 The authorized service centers don't seem to stock any and, even with advance warning, have not been able to get the parts.
 For example I informed a service center that N707WT needed an oil temperature sensor.
 The mechanic called Cirrus on a Tuesday, and they promised to ship one out the next day.
 When I arrived at the shop on the following Monday, the part had still not come.
 The mechanic called Cirrus, and they said that the part had yet to leave their warehouse.

-My friend with an SR22 had a painful time getting Cirrus and Continental to accept his claim that his $5,000 engine repair was their responsibility.
+A local pilot with an SR22 had a painful time getting Cirrus and Continental to accept his claim that his $5,000 engine repair was their responsibility.
 He threatened a lawsuit and eventually got them to pay up.

 Cirrus's approach to support differs from most companies in that they make no use of information technology.
 If you call a mobile phone manufacturer about your $200 handset, they log the call into a "ticket tracking system" and open a trouble ticket.
 The customer service folks can search for "customers with unresolved tickets older than two days" and try to move things along.
 The management can figure out how it is doing overall by getting statistics on how many customers are having issues, how many of those issues remain open for longer than two weeks, etc. These systems are so common that there are free open-source ticket tracking programs available for any interested company to install.
 Cirrus doesn't have anything like this.
 Each phone call or email is handled as though you never contacted them before.
 Maybe the person who receives the communication remembers you, but maybe not.
 How many unhappy customers are out there with grounded aircraft?
 Cirrus has no way of knowing.